Ceasar/Encyclopedia/src/adler_1966.rst

 **************************

 :Abstract:
-    It is important to know what kind of book you are reading because different kinds of book require different kinds of reading.
+    It is important to know what kind of book one is reading before reading it because different kinds of books cannot be read in the same way.
+The primary kinds of `expository books`_ are `theoretical books`_ and `practical books`_.
+One may further classify `theoretical books`_  as `history`_, `science`_, or `philosophy`_.
+One can usually classify a book before reading it by reading it `front matter`_.
+One can identify specific kinds of books with specific rules.

 .. contents::
    :local:
    :depth: 1

-Authors sometimes have mixed motives and they are subject to the failing of wanting to do too many things at once.
-If they are confused in their intentions, the reader cannot be blamed for not knowing how to follow them.
-We put these books aside.
-There are enough books which are perfectly clear in their intention and which, therefore, deserve a discriminating reading from us.

 ..
 141
 .. _rule 1.1: